Worms/Parasites

 According to Veterinary Medical Officer Dr. Linda Wilmot, D.V.M. of the United States Food & Drug Administration’s Center for Veterinary Medicine in Washington, DC, “More than 90 percent of puppies are born with worms.
 Mother dogs can pass worms to their puppies before birth and both dogs and cats can pass it to their offspring through their milk after birth.”

-Cat in Window
+Cat in Window enjoying the sun

 Veterinary Deworming May Not Last